Hung parliament: Australia

 Declining support for the major parties in recent times is leading to more non-majoritarian outcomes at elections.
 At the 2010 federal election, which resulted in an exact 72–72 seat tie between Labor and the Liberal-National Coalition, incumbent Prime Minister Julia Gillard secured the support of four out of six Independent and Green Party crossbenchers and continued to govern until 2013.
 In the 2016 federal election the Liberal-National Coalition won 76 seats, the bare minimum required to form a majority government.
 The Liberal-National Coalition government lost its majority government status after a by-election in 2018, but regained its majority in 2019.

 Hung parliaments are rather more common at a state level.
 The Tasmanian House of Assembly and the unicameral Australian Capital Territory Legislative Assembly are both elected by Hare-Clark proportional representation, thus, elections commonly return hung parliaments.
 In other states and territories, candidates contest single-member seats.
 With far fewer seats than federal parliament, hung parliaments are more likely to be elected.
 Recent examples include New South Wales in 1991 and 2023, Queensland in 1998 and 2015, Victoria in 1999, South Australia in 1997 and 2002, Western Australia in 2008, the Australian Capital Territory in 2008 and 2012 and Tasmania in 2010.

 In the lead up to 2025 election, polling results by the Australia Institute showed that more than twice as many Australians support a power-sharing arrangement in the next term of parliament as oppose one (41.7% vs 19.7%).
 An analysis of 25 power-sharing parliaments in Australia shows crossbenchers negotiate a wide range of concessions for confidence and supply.
 Negotiations include parliamentary and policy reforms, extra staff and resources, and presiding officer positions for crossbenchers.
+At the 2025 Australian federal election, the incumbent Labor government was returned in 94 of 150 seat landslide victory.